-Scan the page for information about the product upsells and gauge whether they're necessary to make the front end product work or whether they're complementary.
+Scan the page for information about the product upsells and gauge whether there are necessary to make the front end product work or whether there are complementary.
 If it's the former, you probably have reason enough to skip it.

 STEP 3 – LEARN MORE ABOUT THE PRODUCT CREATOR

 Assuming the sales page passes the test, you'll want to spend a few minutes doing some quick research on the product creator.